ravigadhia/gh-copilot-talk/copilot101/slides.md

 GitHub Copilot is comprised of a suite of products that goes beyond code completion.

-Some of the tools that accompany GitHub Copilot includes a chat interface that you can use in your IDE, a command line tool via a GitHub CLI extension, GitHub Copilot for PRs, Copilot integrated into dotcom and many more.
+Some of the tools that accompany GitHub Copilot includes a chat interface that you can use in your IDE, a command line tool via a GitHub CLI extension, GitHub Copilot for PRs, Copilot Edits that allows you to make Multi file changes, Copilot integrated into dotcom and many more.
 Today, we'll be looking at a few of the features that I've found to be most useful during my everyday development.

 -->

 ---
 transition: fade-out
 ---

-# What is GitHub Copilot?
+# Installation and Availability

 ### You can use GitHub Copilot in your IDE.
 ### It is available in VSCode, Neovim, Jetbrain IDE and Visual Studio.